Snap gun

 A snap gun, also known as lock pick gun, pick gun, or electric lock pick, is a tool that can be used to open a mechanical pin tumbler lock (a common type of cylinder lock) without using the key.
-A steel rod is inserted into the lock and the snap gun briefly fires the rod against all of the lock pins simultaneously, momentarily freeing the cylinder and enabling it to be turned using a tension wrench.
+A thin steel blade, similar in shape to a lock pick, is inserted into the lock and the snap gun briefly fires the blade against all of the lock pins simultaneously, momentarily freeing the cylinder and enabling it to be turned using a tension wrench.
 The snap gun is an alternative to a conventional lockpick, which requires other techniques such as raking to free the pins.

 History

 Louis S. Hanflig patented the first snap gun in the United States in 1934.
 Subsequent designs were patented by Segal Samuel in 1943 and William J. Miskill in 1951.

 The earliest snap guns were developed to assist police officers in opening locks without the additional training required for traditional lockpicking techniques.
-Although lock picking is often associated with crime, snap guns are not commonly used by criminals because concealment is difficult and the device will tend to attract attention from law enforcement.
+Although lock picking is often associated with crime, snap guns are not commonly used by criminals.
 Some legal jurisdictions may classify snap guns as burglary tools or otherwise limit their possession.
 A person may then be required to be a police officer or locksmith by trade, or to have some other legal sanction, to be in possession of a snap gun.